5 Simple AI Apps for Non-Technical People to Try in 2026

 Key features

-- Real-time transcription & AI chat: See words appear live, and ask follow-up questions to Otter after the meeting
+- See words appear live, and ask follow-up questions to Otter after the meeting

-- OtterPilot (Meeting Agent): Joins meetings automatically, transcribes, summarizes, and can even respond with contextual info
+- Joins meetings automatically, transcribes, summarizes, and can even respond with contextual info with the help of a meeting agent.

-- AI-generated summaries: Gives you key points, highlights, and action items without manual note review
+- Gives you key points, highlights, and action items without manual note review with an AI assistant.

-- Multiple languages: Supports transcription in English, French, and Spanish
+- Supports transcription in English, French, and Spanish

 What I liked